-At the same time, an employee’s gross base salary is the pay they receive before any bonuses, benefits, and commission.
+At the same time, an employee’s gross base salary is the pay they receive before any bonuses, benefits, and commissions.

 Another query we see businesses make is about base salary versus basic salary.
 In fact, here only the wording differs, and both terms define the same aspect.
 In financial terms, “base salary” is the official language used.

-How to calculate annual base salary into hourly rate
+How to calculate annual base salary into an hourly rate

 As National Minimum Wage rates change, you need to ensure as a business that you continue to pay your employees within minimum thresholds.
 If you don’t, you are breaking the law.
 You risk hefty financial fines and being named and shamed by the government.